Director of Bands

 Emory’s primary instrument is percussion.

-Anna Reb is entering her eleventh year as a full-time music teacher in the Seaman District.
-She teaches Kindergarten through 6th grade at West Indianola Elementary School, and is honored to serve as a marching and leadership director for the award-winning Seaman Marching Vikes!
+Anna Reb is entering her twelfth year as a full-time music teacher in the Seaman District.
+She teaches at West Indianola Elementary School, and is honored to serve as a marching and leadership director for the award-winning Seaman Marching Vikes!

 Anna graduated with a Bachelor’s in Music Education in 2009 from Washburn University where she was named the 2009 Teacher of Promise.
 She then went on to graduate in 2014 from Kansas State University with a Master of Music.